 I am now focused on raising the sponsorship support to make BTC South Pole a reality.
-Dimension Data, Chris and Sara Reston, Noel O’Brien, Simone Yeo, World Expeditions, Australian Geographic, Aldersley Capital, Christini Technologies, Mont Australia, Velocio, Ibis Cycles, VEE Tire Company, Revelate Designs, Hilleberg Tents, Wilderness Wear, Overland Journal, Swisse Wellness, Julbo, The Heat Company, Ride Mechanic and HiQCell and several private sponsors are my major sponsors to date.
+Hellgeth, Dimension Data, Chris and Sara Reston, Noel O’Brien, Simone Yeo, World Expeditions, Australian Geographic, Aldersley Capital, Christini Technologies, Mont Australia, Velocio, Ibis Cycles, VEE Tire Company, Revelate Designs, Hilleberg Tents, Wilderness Wear, Overland Journal, Swisse Wellness, Julbo, The Heat Company, Ride Mechanic, Winning Spirit, HiQCell and several private contributors are my major sponsors to date.
 The World Expeditions partnership included a national speaking tour in June 2015.

 In between expeditions I work as a real tennis professional (currently at the Royal Melbourne Tennis Club).
 I have won 5 Australian Open singles titles and 6 doubles titles, and have achieved a highest ranking of World No.2 woman player.1.
 Australian Open 2012; 2&3.
 British Open 2007; 4.
 World Championships 2007.

 All UK photos by J Gilmore; Australian photo by D Grant